hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoReference.md

 *** LValues, RValues
 Roughly speaking, a lvalue is a variable that can be assigned and referenced, while a rvalue is a value, meaning results of expressions.

+*** Equality and equivalence
+Assume you would compare some objects to some other objects.
+How would you determine to say they are the same things?
+In the real world, we sometimes focus only on names or the kinds of things.

 ** Pattern matching
-Pattern matching, which maybe sounds unfamiliar to those who are from imperative languages, is a powerful tool considering its expressive-ness.
+Pattern matching, which maybe sounds unfamiliar to those who are from imperative languages, is a powerful yet comprehensive tool considering its expressive-ness.

 ** References
 Like the C or C++ language, Expresso has the pointer type.
 It is called a reference in Expresso, and its functionality and semantics are very close to that of references in C++.
 More precisely, a reference always refers to a valid memory location so Expresso has no null literal.